 Several exciting things happened.
-On day one after arrival the three researchers landed in Iceland, but their luggage containig all of their clothing did not.
-The luggage was expected the next day, although there was a six hour delay.
+On day one after arrival, the three researchers landed in Iceland, but their luggage containing all of their clothing did not.
+The luggage was expected the next day, although there was a six-hour delay.

 When the samples are delivered, they will last for about half a year and be analyzed.
-This is followed by the completion of a publication for scientific journals on the knowledge gained, that takes up to a year.
-The next research trip will be in August 2022 under the guidance of institute director Dr. Helmuth Thomas in East Greenland, this time on board the research ship "Maria S. Merian".
+This is followed by the completion of a publication for scientific journals on the knowledge gained, which takes up to a year.
+The next research trip will be in August 2022 under the guidance of institute director Dr Helmuth Thomas in East Greenland, this time onboard the research ship "Maria S. Merian".

 Credit: Translation of text written by Author Dirk Palapies/Bergedorf, BGZ